CodySchaaf/Blog-Archive/_posts/2015-09-14-angular-form-errors.markdown

 var cs = cs || {};
 cs.csErrors = angular.module("csErrors", []);

 ```
 </div>

-Then we will setup the first directive, the `errorsSubmit` directive will have the following directive deceleration.
+#csErrorsSubmit

+Let's setup the first directive's definition.

-We give it a scope false, because this directive isn't applying any new elements or any new packaged
+We give the `csErrorsSubmit` directive a scope false, because this directive isn't applying any new elements or any new packaged
 content that would require a new scope context, it is simply adding additional functionality to what already functions.
-It requires the form from the current scope for validity checks.
+It will also need access to the form, require the form using `^form` to have access to the current scope's form for validity checks.

 It needs a priority of -1 to ensure that the link function is run before the link function of ng-click and ng-submit which both
 have the default priority of 0.
 We use -1 because although the controller functions are run according to their priority, the
 link function is run in reverse order of priority.
 Since the click event is added in the link function for ng-click, we will
 do the same.

-Finally we use the link function because it is taboo to inject the element into the controller, as well as we are doing mostly
+We also want to use the link function because it is taboo to inject the element into the controller, as well as we are doing mostly
-dom work.
+DOM work.

 *You'll notice I'm prefixing my directives with cs (CodySchaaf) since errors is a bit common, this will prevent any
 clashes with future angular version that might release a directive with the same name, or future html standards that
-could release an attribute with the same name; sort of like angular's ng*
+could release an attribute with the same name; sort of like Angular's ng*

 <div data-toggle></div>
 <div data-toggle-TS-JS>